GraphPilot: Grounded Scene Graph Conditioning for Language-Based Autonomous Driving: Conclusion

 \section{Conclusion}

-We presented a model-agnostic approach that grounds language-based autonomous driving models in explicit relational structure through serialized traffic scene graphs.
+We presented a model-agnostic training paradigm that grounds language-based autonomous driving models in explicit relational structure through serialized traffic scene graphs.
 By systematically evaluating different abstraction levels, serialization formats, and injection templates, we identified lightweight and effective strategies that improve driving performance without requiring architectural changes or additional training objectives.
-Among all configurations, Actor-Only abstractions, which include only dynamic agents and their pairwise interactions, provide a strong balance between semantic relevance and token efficiency.
-Our experiments further revealed that scene graph prompts enhance planning behavior even when applied only at test-time to pretrained models.
-More importantly, training with scene graph supervision yields additional consistent performance gains that persist even when scene graphs are removed at test-time.
-These findings indicate that structural priors can foster more grounded and consistent reasoning in language-based autonomous driving systems.

-\textbf{Limitations.} While our approach improves planning through explicit relational supervision, it relies on access to accurate scene graphs during training.
-Although we show that test-time graph input is not required, generating high-quality scene graphs for training remains a challenge, especially in unstructured or map-less environments.
-Moreover, we currently inject the serialized scene graph purely at the input level.
-While this keeps the approach model-agnostic and easy to adopt, future work may explore integrating relational structure more directly within the model backbone to further strengthen visual–relational alignment.
+Among all configurations, Actor-Only abstractions optimize the trade-off between semantic relevance and token footprint by capturing essential dynamic interactions with minimal overhead.
+While test-time prompts (SG01) enhance pretrained models, our primary internalization paradigm (SG10) utilizes scene graphs strictly during training to yield significant and consistent performance gains across diverse baseline architectures.
+By entirely omitting the graph during deployment, this strategy completely bypasses test-time perception noise and runtime token overhead.
+These findings demonstrate that temporary structural scaffolding forces vision-language planners to internalize a permanent, noise-resilient relational prior for more grounded, consistent, and safe autonomous navigation.

 {

 }

 \maketitlesupplementary